 Seeing as how Student Transfer is easily the most popular topic on this quaint little site, or at least that’s what my statistics tell me, I’ve started going through and explore a number of its fan-created Scenarios.
-Yes, in addition to supporting an expansive main game filled with collaboratively crafted exploits involving TG, body swapping, mind control, transformation, possession, and more, Student Transfer also also boasts a robust scene wherein fans created their own unique storylines using new or established characters.
+Yes, in addition to featuring an expansive main game filled with collaboratively crafted exploits involving TG, body swapping, mind control, transformation, possession, and more, Student Transfer also boasts a robust scene where fans create their own unique storylines using new or established characters.
 I already did Part 1 last month, and this will serve as the second sample of the, last I checked, over 70 Scenarios available for this project.

 Student Transfer Scenarios Review – Part 2